wukevin/proteinclip/README.md

 python bin/train_protein_clip.py configs/clip_hparams.json /path/to/uniprot_sprot.dat.gz /path/to/protein_embedding.hdf5 --unitnorm -g text-embedding-3-large
 ```

+Training should only take a couple hours with pre-computed embeddings.

 ### Training protein-protein interaction classifier

 We provide a training command to automatically train a protein-protein classifier using the data splits provided by Bernett et al. The input to this training call is a directory to a training run of the above ProteinCLIP; the relevant hdf5 embeddings for proteins will be loaded, as well as the CLIP architecture itself (as specified by the `--clipnum` argument).